dalenguyen/firebase-wordpress-docs/docs/index.rst

 Complete Guide to Firebase WordPress Integration
 ==========================================================

-This is a guilde to `Integrate Firebase PRO: <https://firebase.dalenguyen.me/>`_ a plugin that helps to integrate Firebase to WordPress.
+This is a guilde to `Integrate Firebase PRO <https://firebase.dalenguyen.me/>`_, a plugin that helps to integrate Firebase to WordPress.

+If you are interested in making this plugin better, please take part in this survey: https://forms.gle/5TBSDHUtSeVzzKno8

 .. toctree::
    :maxdepth: 2